Quick Summary

 The important authorities of the institution are:

-The general functioning and policies of the organisation are discussed here.
+The general functioning and policies of the organization are discussed here.

 The Executive Board plays a crucial role in adding any new language, aside from those already listed.